I've been dying to try these Chili Colorado Burritos and have seen many variations all over blogland.

 If using refried beans place a few spoonfuls in the center of the tortilla before the meat mixture and follow the rest of the instructions.
 Repeat until all the meat mixture is used.

-After all burritos are in a 9 x 13 pan top with a sprinkle of cheese.
+After all burritos are in a 9 x 13 pan top with the remaining sauce and a sprinkle of cheese.
 Bake for 10 minutes or until the cheese is melted.
 You can also just broil these for a few minutes until the cheese melts.

 Serve burritos with your favorite toppings ~ sour cream, avocados, salsa, green onions, sliced olives, etc.